Refactor a Linux application by using Azure App Service, Traffic Manager, and Azure Database for MySQL

 Step 2: Set up Traffic Manager

-Contoso admins set up Traffic Manager to direct inbound web requests to the web apps running on the osTicket web tier.
+Contoso admins set up Traffic Manager to direct inbound web requests to the web apps that are running on the osTicket web tier.

-They create a Traffic Manager resource (osticket.trafficmanager.net) from the Azure Marketplace.
+In Azure Marketplace, they create a Traffic Manager resource, osticket.trafficmanager.net.
 They use priority routing so that East US 2 is the primary site.
-They place the resource in their infrastructure resource group (ContosoInfraRG).
+They place the resource in their existing infrastructure resource group, ContosoInfraRG.
 Note that Traffic Manager is global and not bound to a specific location.

-Now, they configure Traffic Manager with endpoints.
-They add the East US 2 web app as the primary site (osticket-eus2), and the Central US app as secondary (osticket-cus).
+They configure Traffic Manager with endpoints.
+They add the web app in East US 2 as the primary site, osticket-eus2, and the web app in Central US as the secondary site, osticket-cus.

-After adding the endpoints, they can monitor them.
+After they add the endpoints, the admins can monitor them.

 Need more help?

 Contoso admins provision a MySQL database instance in the primary region, East US 2.

 In the Azure portal, they create an Azure Database for MySQL resource.